mapbender/mapbender/docs/gitarchive/gitarchive.md

 New CLI command mapbender:inspect:element:classes as development QoL and for verification of issue #639 and pull #743.

-[!NOTE]
+> [!NOTE]
-technically, this trojan-horses pull 743 because it's based off of the fix/element-inheritance-639-noconfig branch, not off release
+> Technically, this trojan-horses pull 743 because it's based off of the fix/element-inheritance-639-noconfig branch, not off release

 C&P from doc comment: Will detect / specially highlight: